 An important application of synthetic data generation is to enhance privacy preservation in the ML based products.
 It can help in training an ML model even with limited set of real data.
 More specifically, limited data availability is quite a common problem in healthcare sector.
 The synthetic data generation methods have significant utility in healthcare related applications.~MedGAN\cite{medgan} is one of the first method to employ GANs for tabular data synthesis.
 The aim of MedGAN is to produce realistic synthetic patient records to alleviate the privacy concerns of the patients regarding data sharing.
 It uses an encoder-decoder setup to preprocess categorical data and generates high dimensional discrete variables.~An improvement over this method is presented in medBGAN~\cite{baowaly2019synthesizing} that generates more realistic synthetic EHR data.
-A limitation of these methods~\cite{medgan,baowaly2019synthesizing} is the possible privacy exposure the form of attribute and identity leaks.
+However, these methods~\cite{medgan,baowaly2019synthesizing} are vulnerable to possible privacy exposure in the form of attribute and identity leaks.
 Another limitation is that they can not handle mixture of categorical and continuous columns.
 This limitation makes them useful only for a small subset of potential medical data types.
 Park et al. proposed table-GAN~\cite{tableGAN} based on Deep Convolutional GAN (DCGAN)~\cite{DCGAN} to generate statistically similar data to the original ones.
 They show that the ML models trained with the synthetic data exhibit similar performance to the model trained on the real data.~Xu and Veeramachaneni proposed TGAN~\cite{xu2018synthesizing} to generate data sets with continuous and categorical columns.